||NCAA Men||UAA Women

-Brad Shively enters his 15th season as the head swimming & diving coach at Washington University in St. Louis in 2014-15, and his 19th year with the Washington University swimming & diving program.
-With Shively at the helm, the WUSTL programs have established themselves as two of the best in the nation.
+Brad Shively enters his 20th season as the head swimming & diving coach at Washington University in St. Louis in 2019-20, and his 23rd year with the WashU swimming & diving program.
+With Shively at the helm, the WashU programs have established themselves as two of the best in the nation.

-The 2008-09 season stood out as another remarkable chapter in the history of the Washington University swimming program.
-Alex Beyer captured the third individual national title in school history and the Washington U. men's team came in seventh overall at the NCAA Championships.
+The 2008-09 season stood out as another remarkable chapter in the history of the WashU swimming program.
+Alex Beyer captured the third individual national title in school history and the WashU men's team came in seventh overall at the NCAA Championships.
 The women's team earned a 14th-place finish and the squads combined to account for 35 All-America citations at the NCAA meet.

-Shively guided the Washington University men's swimming & diving team to a 16th-place finish at the 2011 NCAA Division III Championships, while the women's squad placed 24th.
+Shively guided the WashU men's swimming & diving team to a 16th-place finish at the 2011 NCAA Division III Championships, while the women's squad placed 24th.
 Eight student-athletes combined to garner 18 All-America accolades in 2010-11.
 During the 2011-12 season, three individuals earned four All-America finishes.
 In 2012-13, Shively led 11 Bears to 24 All-America finishes at the NCAA Championships.
-The WU women finished 12th as a team, while the men placed 21st in the team standings.
+The WashU women finished 12th as a team, while the men placed 21st in the team standings.

-It was in 2002-03, that the impact of Shively began to take shape, as the Bears completed their best season in school history.
-The men's and women's teams placed 10th at the NCAA Championships, both of which were their highest in school history at the time.
+It was in 2002-03, that the impact of Shively began to take shape, as the Bears completed what was at the time their best season in school history.
+The men's and women's teams placed 10th at the NCAA Championships, both of which were their highest in school history.
 Both squads also posted their best conference finishes, placing second at the UAA Championships.
-For its efforts, WU garnered six of the eight UAA postseason awards - including Shively's Coaching Staff of the Year awards for both men and women.
+For its efforts, WashU garnered six of the eight UAA postseason awards - including Shively's Coaching Staff of the Year awards for both men and women.

 Shively continued that trend in 2003-04.
 The women's squad again placed second at the conference meet, while the men took third.
 At the NCAA Championships, the men placed 10th and the women took 12th.
 The 2004-05 season marked another banner year.
 The women's team placed seventh at the NCAA Championships, while Washington U.'s men placed eighth.

-Shively's impact extends far beyond the pool as both the Washington U. men's and women's swimming teams routinely receive national recognition for their success in the classroom.
-The WU men posted the highest GPA in the nation among all three NCAA Divisions in the fall of 2008, with the women's team boasting the top team GPA in Division III in the fall of 2010.
-Both squads received the College Swim Coaches Association of America (CSCAA) Team Scholar All-America honors in 2009, 2010, 2011, 2012, 2013 and 2014.
+Shively's impact extends far beyond the pool as both the WashU men's and women's swimming teams routinely receive national recognition for their success in the classroom.
+The WashU men posted the highest GPA in the nation among all three NCAA Divisions in the fall of 2008, with the women's team boasting the top team GPA in Division III in the fall of 2010.
+Both squads received the CSCAA Team Scholar All-America honors in 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018.